Risk-averse Decision Making with Contextual Information: Model, Sample Average Approximation, and Kernelization: Numerical tests

-Table \ref{tab:experiment2-cvar-eta1/3} presents the average out-of-sample performance when sample size $N=100$, risk preference $\eta=1/3$, the noise level $\tau \in \{1, 2\}$, the linear/nonlinear parameter $p \in \{1, 4\}$.
-We also examine the cases with other sample sizes $N \in \{100, 500\}$ and risk preference $\eta \in \{1/3, 1, 3\}$; see \ref{sec:portfolio-ext}.
+Tables \ref{tab:experiment2-cvar-eta1/3}-\ref{tab:experiment2-cvar-eta3-N500} presents the average out-of-sample performance.
 Overall, the contextual mean-expected-CVaR model (CMEC) demonstrates a superior performance compared to the other methods in most cases.
-The CMEC model achieves the highest expected return, the smallest relative regret, and the highest $\eta\mathbb{E}-\inmat{CVaR}$ value across all cases.
-When the decision maker is strongly risk-averse ($\eta=1/3$) or when the data noise level is high ($\tau=2$), the CMEC model yields the lowest CVaR, indicating its robustness in risk-averse environments.
-When the the decision maker is less risk averse ($\eta=3$) and the data noise level is low ($\tau=1$), the contextual mean-ex-ante-CVaR model (CMEAC) slightly outperforms the CMEC model in terms of the CVaR metric, but the difference is minimal.
-These observation suggest that the CMEC model has a great out-of-sample performance and effectively minimizes the risk while achieving a reasonable balance between the revenue and risk.
+It achieves the highest expected return, the smallest relative regret, and the highest $\eta\mathbb{E}-\inmat{CVaR}$ value.
+When the decision maker is strongly risk-averse ($\eta=1/3$) or the data noise level is high ($\tau=2$), the CMEC model yields the lowest CVaR, indicating its robustness in risk-averse environments.
+These observations suggest that the CMEC model has great out-of-sample performance and effectively minimizes the risk while achieving a reasonable balance between revenue and risk.

-\section{Potential Extensions}
+\section{Potential extensions}

-In this section, we present some potential extensions of the basic methodology presented in earlier section.
+We present some potential extensions of the basic methodology presented in earlier sections.

-\subsection{Risk-averse Regret-based Contextual Optimization}
+\subsection{Risk-averse regret-based contextual optimization}

-\cite{elmachtoub2022smart} propose to tackle the contextual optimization from a perspective of regret.
-With the risk-averse contextual optimization, we provide a new insight into the regret-based contextual optimization.
-Regret represents the additional loss of the decision $z$ compared to the optimal decision $z^*(y)$ under the true problem data $y$, i.e., $ R(z,y):= c(z,y) - c(z^*(y),y), $ where $z^*(y) :=\arg\limits\inf_{z\in Z} c(z,y)$.
+Elmachtoub and Grigas \cite{elmachtoub2022smart} propose to tackle the contextual optimization from a perspective of regret.
+In the risk-averse contextual optimization setting, we provide new insight into the regret-based contextual optimization.
+Regret represents the additional loss of the decision $z$ compared to the optimal decision $z^*(y)$ under the true problem data $y$, i.e., $ R(z,y):= c(z,y) - c(z^*(y),y), $ where $z^*(y) :=\arg\limits\min_{z\in Z} c(z,y)$.
 The risk-averse regret-based contextual optimization problem can be defined as

-When $\rho^{(1)},\rho^{(2)}$ are chosen as entropic risk measures $\rho^{\inmat{ent}}_\gamma$, model (\ref{eqn:regret-ep}) is
+When $\rho^{(1)},\rho^{(2)}$ are chosen as entropic risk measures $\rho^{\text{ent}}_\gamma$, model (\ref{eqn:regret-ep}) is